 On top of that is the lesson learned from the down and up cycle of investment values that we have seen in the last few months because of the virus that China unleashed on the world.
 Those of us who have many years of work and earning left still had reason to stay calm when the market crashed at the beginning of the pandemic.
 However, for anyone with just a few years to retirement, it was truly unnerving to see 20-40 per cent of the value of investments wiped out when you know that you will never be able to earn it again.

-As it is, one can be thankful at the way India has handled the pandemic and the way investments have recovered.
-However, this is a great lesson in never taking the future for granted.
+This is a great lesson in never taking the future for granted.
 One's investments must always be tuned to the exact asset allocation and fund selection that is ideally required.
 We can never put things off by saying, "Yeah sure, I'm a little busy right now, but I will get around to fixing my portfolio in a few months."
 Who knows what new virus is already being prepared in China?
 You have to be ready.

 Which is fine, but how do you know what to do?
 My acquaintance just called me and mailed me his username and password on Value Research.
 However, I decided to do it a little differently from the way I would have done so in the past.
 Instead of going through it and applying my opinions and knowledge, I decided to apply the algorithms that we have built into our new Value Research Premium service.